mikeewinga/MobiLogic/README.md

 # MobiLogic
 This is an archive of a previously completed university project.
 *Note: This project was completed with a group of six people.*

+MobiLogic is a logic simulator built in Codename One.
+This logic simulator would allow users to experiment with simple logic circuits in real time and get immediate feedback on their understanding.

 ## Design Document

 ## Introduction